Guidelines and Library Facts

 Before you arrive

-First review our hours of operation.
-The Terman Engineering Library offers a large a portion of our collection only online so that more library space is available for group and individual study.
-As a result older print material formerly on the shelves may now be at the Stanford Auxiliary Library 3 (SAL3).
+Terman Library offers a large a portion of our collection only online so that more library space is available for group and individual study.
+As a result, older print material formerly on the shelves may now be at the Stanford Auxiliary Library 3 (SAL3).
 Items shelved at SAL3 can be requested to return to campus for your use.
 This takes 1-2 working days.
 The item can then be checked out by those with privileges, or retained in the library for use over multiple days as requested.
 If you need assistance, please e-mail us.
 To prevent unnecessary trips and minimize frustration, check SearchWorks first in order to request any items you need which are no longer on the local shelves before coming to the library.

 Alumni who are interested in using the Engineering Library should consult the Stanford Libraries alumni access and borrowing policy.